TNO/EXIOMOD-open/documentation/gettingstarted.md

 * *scr* contains scripts for running simulations, the scripts will be called from `main.gms`.
 It is recommended to have two types of scripts in this folder:

     * one for preparation of auxiliary data inputs into a format usable by the model.
-The user would probably need this script only if *extradata* folders are also being created.
+The user would probably need this script only if *01_external_data* sub-folders are also being created.

     * one or multiple for running the actual simulations.
 The user can either include all the scenarios into one simulation script, or have a dedicated script per scenario, the choice depends on complexity of the project.
 It is recommended to follow the structure of provided template file 'run_simulation.gms'.

 Examples of specific sets, aggregations, data and script files can be taken from project_example.

-### Inside *extradata* folder(s)
+### Inside *01_external_data* folder(s)

-This folder(s) follows the same structure as *00_base_model_setup*.
+This folder contains sub-folders dedicated to specific external databases.
+Each database folder follows the same structure as *00_base_model_setup*.
 In the sub-folder *data* the user should include the external data files.
 In the sub-folder *sets* the dimensions of these external data files should be described and the linkages to the dimensions of the model established.
 In the sub-folder *scr* the script for conversion of the external data files into model inputs are collected; these scripts will then be called from *00_base_model_setup/scr*.

 # Coding style conventions